TheRandomGamrTRG/FreeTube/README.md

 Monero Address: 48WyAPdjwc6VokeXACxSZCFeKEXBiYPV6GjfvBsfg4CrUJ95LLCQSfpM9pvNKy5GE5H4hNaw99P8RZyzmaU9kb1pD7kzhCB

 If you enjoy using FreeTube, you're welcome to leave a donation using the following methods.
+These donations go to the main FreeTube development, not this fork.
 While your donations are much appreciated, only donate if you really want to.
 Donations are used for keeping the website up and running and eventual code signing costs.

 ## License
 [![GNU AGPLv3 Image](https://www.gnu.org/graphics/agplv3-155x51.png)](https://www.gnu.org/licenses/agpl-3.0.html)